We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best massage stick

-Bottom line: a perfect option for runners who are looking for a travel-friendly way to ease sore muscles
+- Bottom line: a good option for runners who are looking for a travel-friendly way to ease sore muscles

 Interested in a foam roller without the bulk?